iPoetDev/the-folio/readme.md

 - Add an accessibility navigation control to allow users to control the following preferences
     - Reduce Motion
     - Color Contrast (additional color schemes)
-    -
-  >This is out fo scope of the course and is super extra nuanced.
+- Start cross-browser testing for N-4 browsers across desktop and mobile
+- Start backward compatibility by using pollyfills and -moz- and -webkit- and -o- variants of css properties.
+- Support retina screens and DPI for media queries and responsive images/media.
+- Improve support for media queries for mobile landscape orrientation.
+- Add back in the Contact form page and align functionality withe the quick form.
+- Refresh and design the look and feel.

+---

 ## Deployment

-- Github & GitHub User Account
+- Github & GitHub User Account.
-- VSCode with Gitlens
+- VSCode with Gitlens.
-- Github Pages with a domain of Github.io
+- Github Pages with a domain of Github.io.

 ### Repository Service